2022 Irving Ludwig Lansdowne Symphony Orchestra Concerto/Aria Competition

 - $20 entry fee, payable using PayPal.
 The confirmation ID (from the receipt email) will be required in the registration process

-Round 1 results will be emailed to competitors on or by Thursday, September 8, 2022, and auditions scheduled on receipt of proof of Coronavirus vaccination.
+Round 1 results will be emailed to competitors on or by Thursday, September 8, 2022 (UPDATE: Friday, September 9, 2022 - please excuse the delay), and auditions scheduled on receipt of proof of Coronavirus vaccination.

 Round 2 will be on the afternoon of Saturday, October 1, 2022, and will comprise approximately 4-8 finalists.
 If selected, finalists must confirm attendance within one week of receiving their Round 1 result.
 The final round is normally at Settlement Music School, 4910 Wynnefield Ave., Philadelphia.
 We anticipate having one hour for sound-checks from midday and begin judging at 1:30 pm.